ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: range

     Specifies the measurement range.
 Use positive values to represent the  absolute value of the maximum expected measurement.
-The value is in units  appropriate for the current value of the :py:data:`nidmm.Session.function` attribute.
-For  example, if :py:data:`nidmm.Session.function` is set to :py:data:`~nidmm.NIDMM_VAL_VOLTS`, the units are  volts.
+The value is in units  appropriate for the current value of the :py:data:`nidmm.Session.method` property.
+For  example, if :py:data:`nidmm.Session.method` is set to :py:data:`~nidmm.NIDMM_VAL_VOLTS`, the units are  volts.
     The NI 4050 and NI 4060 only support Auto Range when the trigger and  sample trigger is set to IMMEDIATE.
     :py:data:`~nidmm.NIDMM_VAL_AUTO_RANGE_ON` -1.0
     NI-DMM performs an Auto Range before acquiring the measurement.